-At the time the plan was adopted in 2019, the City-owned parks, recreation, trails and open space system contained about 176 acres of land for active and passive activities.
-The analysis conducted for the 2019 Comprehensive Plan update indicates the City is lacking in parks, trails, and dedicated open-space lands.
-It also recognizes the significant amount of development that will occur due to the ongoing implementation of two master-planned communities, known as Ten Trails and Lawson Hills.
+At the time the plan was adopted in 2019, the City-owned parks, recreation, trails and open space system contained about 227 acres of land for active and passive activities.
+The analysis conducted for the 2019 comprehensive plan update indicates the City is lacking in parks, trails, and dedicated open-space lands.
+It also recognizes the significant amount of development that will occur due to the ongoing implementation of two master-planned communities, known as Lawson Hills and Ten Trails.

-These two communities, as part of executed Development Agreements (DA), are required to provide parks, trails, recreation and open space areas due to their expected impact on existing facilities.
+These two communities, as part of the executed Development Agreement (DA), are required to provide parks, trails, recreation and open space areas due to their expected impact on existing facilities.
 The Lawson Hills Master Planned Development (MPD) is required to designate 134 acres of open space and the Ten Trails open space requirement is 481.4 acres.
 Additionally, both permit approvals include a requirement for the construction of trails.
 The master developer is obligated under the DA to provide recreational facilities based on the City's adopted LOS standards.

-Figure I.B. shows the required ratio of recreational facilities required based on expected population growth for master planned developments.
+Figure I.B. shows the future recreational facility needs based on expected population growth, as well as two tables showing the required MPD contributions.

-FIGURE 1.B: MPD RECREATION REQUIREMENTS
+FIGURE 1.B: MPD RECREATIONAL FACILITY